 He was inspector-general of the Penal Department for several years, and retired eight years ago from the position of police magistrate in the Maryborough circuit.
 Most of his spare time was devoted to voluntary military duties.
 The funeral took place privately at the Springvale Crematorium.

-They had two children, Alfreda Isabella (born 1893 or 1894) and Adrian Roderick George (born 1901 or 1902).
+They had two children, Alfreda Isabella (born 1893 or 1894) and bequeathed £20 in her grandmother’s will and Adrian Roderick George (born 1901 or 1902).
 Adrian married Laura Frances Blake in 1938.
 In 1954 he was manager of the State Savings Bank in Myrtleford.
 Alfreda was a school teacher and married Walter Thomas Pollard.
 Walter died in 1941 “late of Solomons Islands and Sydney, at “Clan Iver”, 55 Broadway, Camberwell”